-When an organization not owned by you or a family member makes a commitment to pay your educational expenses, they are considered a third party sponsor by the University of Minnesota.
-The sponsor is billed by the University for charges on your student account through a payment process called "third party billing."
+When an organization not owned by you or a family member makes a commitment to pay your educational expenses, they are considered a third-party sponsor by the University of Minnesota.
+The sponsor is billed by the University for allowed charges on your student account through a payment process called "third-party billing."

 The University will bill the sponsor for allowed expenses on your behalf.
-You are responsible for paying your portion of the bill by the due date.
+A conditional credit will be placed on your student account for the expenses authorized by the sponsor.
+You are responsible for paying any charges not covered by the sponsored authorization by the billing due date.
 To avoid late payment fees and a hold being placed on your account:

-- Work with your sponsor to ensure their billing authorization is received prior to the first billing due date.
+- Work with your sponsor to ensure their billing authorization is received by the Third-Party Billing office prior to the first billing due date.

-- Find out what the sponsor commits to pay on your behalf.
+- Determine what the sponsor is committing to pay on your behalf.

 - Pay your portion of the bill by the due date.

-If payment is not received from your sponsor or your sponsor notifies us that they will not pay a portion of your bill, a hold will be placed on your record and you will be billed for the unpaid amount.
+If payment is not received from your sponsor, or your sponsor notifies us that they will not pay all or a portion of your bill, a hold will be placed on your record, which will prevent registration and the release of transcripts.
+You will be billed for the unpaid amount.

-The third-party billing office does not handle bookstore-related purchases.
-Any bookstore purchase charges posted to your account using the U Card will be your responsibility to pay.
+Third-party billing does not allow for bookstore-related purchases on your U Card.
+Any bookstore purchase charges posted to your account will be your responsibility to pay.

 As a sponsor, you cannot be related to student beneficiaries.
 You must satisfy all prior commitments in a timely manner and agree to abide by the Family Educational Rights and Privacy Act of 1974 (FERPA) and not disclose student information to others without the express written approval of the student.